Download this example as a Jupyter notebook or a Python script.

 Part ID: None, Compliance: WatchListFlag.WatchListHasSubstanceAboveThreshold

 However, this structure makes it difficult to compare items at different levels.
-To do that, you want to flatten the data into a tabular structure.
+To do this, you want to flatten the data into a tabular structure.

 Flatten the hierarchical data structure#

 You want to flatten the data into a list of dict objects, where each dict object represents an item in the hierarchy and each value in the dict object represents a property of this item.
-You can this use this structure can then directly or use it to construct a pandas.DataFrame object.
+You can then use this structure directly or use it to construct a pandas.DataFrame object.

 First, define a helper function to transform a ComplianceQueryResult object into a dict object.
 In addition to storing properties that are intrinsic to the item (such as the ID, type, and SVHC result), you want to store structural information, such as the level of the item and the ID of its parent.